 The L'Oreal people turned out to be a very strange crowd.
-I met a girl from Venezuela who had 3 inch long hand painted and bedazzled fingernails.
-There seems to be more men than women.
+I met a girl from Venezuela who had 3 inch long hand-painted bedazzled fingernails.
+There seemed to be more men than women.
 It must have been a product launch party and a lot of these guys were probably makeup artists.
 All were wearing lavender armbands.
 My friends dared me to get a L'Oreal tee shirt from these conventioneers but none of them spoke English.
 Still a dare was a dare!
 We had been told by the many ‘suits’ walking around that the group would be carefully controlled and they would not be a problem.
 Except for the band playing long into the night (2 a.m.) right outside my beachfront door and me having to get up early (5 a.m.) for a flight home, they were not a problem.
 The problem was the lack of beach for three days.
 There was no view whatsoever, and no beach to use for my last 3 days!
 Despite the conventioneers, I had a wonderful time and enjoyed the beautiful weather and being with all my amigos (many of them left before the beach party).

 There wasn’t a lot of nightlife at the resort, but I got up so early, it didn’t matter.
 I enjoyed the free internet in the Club Premium lounge where it was fun to keep up with the message boards, facebook, myspace, and e-mails while sipping Champagne and eating pastries.
 We spent some of our evenings in the theater (caught a fantastic Broadway Show) and the air-conditioned lobby bar.
 The lobby bar Mudslides were really good and the Palace lobby provided some sort of tasty salty nut mix served in bowls.
 The grounds are magnificent at night.
 Truly beautiful!
 I loved walking around at night and taking photos.